git-steven/git-steven.github.io/_posts/2024-04-03-sklearn-feature-selection.md

 print("Selected features:", selected_feature_names)
 ```

 In this example, we load the Breast Cancer dataset and create a logistic regression estimator.
 We then use RFE with the estimator to select the top 10 features.
 The `support_` attribute of the RFE object indicates the selected features.
 Finally, we print the names of the selected features.
+You can see and run this example in the jupyter [notebook](/notebook/sklearn-feature-engineering.ipynb).

 The output looks like this:
 ```text